benjaminfisher/Web-Chess/README.md

 v19.1 - Corrected issues with removing pieces from player arrays on capture. << B. Fisher 5/23

 v19.2 - Removed code to hide elements with a class of .hidden, and added visibility:hidden property to CSS.
 	Corrected issues with the div#cover and prison that resulted from this change. << B. Fisher 101311

 v19.5 - Adding Test environment and documentation files << B. Fisher 102511

 v19.6 - Moved documentation files to a seperate repo, hope to intigrate with webchess wiki page.
 	Current round of optimization complete; all dependant methods moved outside of constructors. << B. Fisher 110811

+v19.7 - Removed Player name prompts, and added form to request player names.
+	Also removed check alert; threatened king shows on red << B. Fisher 110911